ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

-lock their funds is an opportunity cost (they could have instead ran a JoinMarket maker during the time they locked the funds to a channel), but just like the cost of channel opening, you can bet that the osst has been shifted to you.)
+lock their funds is an opportunity cost (they could have instead ran a JoinMarket maker during the time they locked the funds to a channel), but just like the cost of channel opening, you can bet that the opportunity cost of locking the funds to you has been shifted to you.)

 Worse, there is also an incentive for runners of inbound liquidity marketplaces to cover up the above, because obviously the sellers